We are a nonprofit founded Ecuador, one of the most biodiverse countries in South America and the world.

-H4A is a social enterprise who partners with local restorers in marginalized communities.
+H4A is a program run by FUNDACION PACHAYSANA who partners with local restorers in marginalized communities.

 We chose this model because social enterprises are proving to have a greater and more positive impact in the world and they are slowly becoming a powerful way to use business as a force for good.
 The systems that governments have created in the name of economic growth can be used by organizations like ours to grow rapidly and redistribute economic resources in a different, more equitable way.

 Our approach uses current technology to create a network for collaboration between humans from all over the world.

 1. support underrepresented people from the global south by giving recognition to their identities and ways of life and supporting them in reawakening ancestral ways of living within their ecosystems.